 Steelhead Salmon in Fishing And Cooking

 Steelhead salmon is both a recreational and commercial fishing target.
-They are caught in purse seine nets and gillnets by commercial fishermen, as well as using lures, bait or flies by individuals.
-Indigenous fishermen use spears, harpoons, nets, traps and fish wheels to catch steelhead during their seasonal runs.
-Sportfishermen can catch the fish just before winter temperatures drop to freezing in both the air and water.
-Summer recreational fishing can take place in June, July and August.
+They are caught in purse seine nets and gillnets by commercial fishermen, as well as by individuals using lures, bait, or flies.
+Indigenous fishermen use spears, harpoons, nets, traps, and fish wheels to catch steelhead during their seasonal runs.
+Sport fishermen can catch the fish just before winter temperatures drop to freezing in both the air and water.
+Summer recreational fishing can take place in June, July, and August.

 Sources